emsec/hal/README.md

 If you do not specify `CMAKE_BUILD_TYPE`, it defaults to `Release`.

 #### Speed up the building process - Notes on ABC (Mandatory on M1 Macs)
-To speed up the building process of a clean build, you have the option to install ABC at a path of your choice and provide the path to CMake or put in a standard path like (`/opt/abc/`).
+To speed up the building process of a clean build, you have the option to install ABC at a path of your choice and provide the path to CMake or put in a standard path like (`/usr/local/lib/`).
-**Important:** To ensure a problem free execution of abc, you need to modify the buffer size, since boolean functions generated in HAL, can be quite large.
-Check the `src/base/ver/verStream.c` file in abc and set the following values (this is automatically done if you don't use your own ABC):
+**Important:** To ensure a problem free execution of abc, we had to modify the buffer size, since boolean functions generated in HAL, can be quite large.
+Check the `abc/src/base/ver/verStream.c` file, where we changed the following values:

 ```git